agentzh2m/SeaIceFS/README.md

 how to use easy?
-	run start_fs to start in debug mode to execute in unix "./start_fs" where you can cd into /tmp/`whoami`/test to test the filesystem This fs is modeled after the VSFS system but with some twist to make it easier to be implement you also need the FUSE Api
+	run start_fs to start in debug mode to execute in unix "./start_fs" where you can cd into /tmp/`whoami`/test to test the filesystem However you can do the following
+	"mkdir test" and "./muicfs -d test" in the same directory This fs is modeled after the VSFS system but with some twist to make it easier to be implement you also need the FUSE Api